Skip to content

 Recipes

 Practical examples for common jai setups.
-All examples assume you have already run jai --init.

 Claude Code